REVITALIZATION OF THE SYNAGOGUE IN ZAMOSC

 Within the frames of the Chassidic Route project, the Foundation for the Preservation of Jewish Heritage in Poland, in cooperation with the Municipal Council of Krasnik, is carrying out the project of revitalizing the synagogue complex in Krasnik, aiming to create there a cultural center for youths and tourists.
 It is to become the most important element of the Chassidic Route, along with the synagogue in Zamosc.

-The activity “Restoration of the synagogue complex in Krasnik - phase I (protective works from further decay)” is implemented within the framework of the project “Revitalization of the Renaissance synagogue in Zamosc for the needs of the Chassidic Route and the local community” which received a grant from Iceland, Liechtenstein and Norway through the EEA Financial Mechanism and the Norwegian Financial Mechanism. more»
+In 2010 in the synagogue complex in Krasnik the 1st phase of restoration works was completed.
+The activity "Restoration of the synagogue complex in Krasnik - phase I (protective works from further decay)" was implemented within the framework of the project "Revitalization of the Renaissance synagogue in Zamosc for the needs of the Chassidic Route and the local community" which received a grant from Iceland, Liechtenstein and Norway through the EEA Financial Mechanism and the Norwegian Financial Mechanism. more»

 |